andywpt/QuickGuide-iOS/File Management.md

 ```
 - You can skip searching for a subdirectory using `enumerator.skipDescendants()`

-### Use `isExcludedFromBackup` to exclude files from iCloud backup (Cache Directory and Temporary Directory will not be included in backup)
+### Use `isExcludedFromBackup` to exclude files from iCloud backup (Cache Directory and Temporary Directory are not backed up and not reported in your app's Documents & Data total.)

 ```
 var values = URLResourceValues()